-A full list of Excel functions, with instructions on usage, is available via the function builder button.
+A full list of Excel functions, with instructions, is available via the function builder button.
 You will see a dialog box listing all of Excel's major functions.
-If you were to select, for example, the Average function, the Function Builder would ask you to specify a range as follows.
+If you were to select the Average function, you would be asked to specify a range as follows.